-CHM5952 Current Topics in Inorganic Chemistry

-Course Title: Current Topics in Inorganic Chemistry
+CHM5952 Current Topics in Inorganic Chemistry Course Title: Current Topics in Inorganic Chemistry Code: CHM5952 NQF Level: 9 Contact Hours: 4 lectures per week for 14 weeks

-Course Assessment: A minimum of two independent study reports (or one report and one test) which counts 80% towards the continuous assessment mark (CA).
+Course Assessment: A minimum of two independent study reports (or one report and one test) which counts 80% towardsthe continuous assessment mark (CA).
 Presentations: at least one presentation which counts 20% towards the CA mark.
 Examination: There is one 3hr examination at the end of the semester and counts 50% towards the final mark.
-Final

-Mark: 50% Continuous Assessment (literature review2500 words) and 50% Examination
+Final Mark: 50% Continuous Assessment (literature review2500 words) and 50% Examination